Opentrons/opentrons/README.rst

 Installing Opentrons API
 ------------------------
 If you are just starting with Python it is recommended to install Jupyter notebook to run Opentrons API.
-Please refer to `Setting up Opentrons API`_ for detailed instructions.
+Please refer to `Full API Documentation`_ for detailed instructions.

 If you are familiar with python and comfortable running ``pip``, you can install Opentrons API by running: